Wooden and Porcelain House Wiring Cleats

 c11 C P Co r-e N 3 round Cook Pottery Co.

-c8 C S I Co (Colonial; broken left) r-e N 2 round Colonial Sign & Insulator Co. broken left side
+c8 C S I Co r-e N 2 round Colonial Sign & Insulator Co. broken left side

 c9 C.S.I.Co. r-e Y 2 round Colonial Sign & Insulator Co.